-- At least one network connection (Ethernet) from which the network components to be tested are accessible - Power connection for a notebook and switch (socket strip)

-- Space for approx. two notebooks, a switch and documents - Quietest possible environment - Internet access for documentation and, if necessary, research - Depending on the test module, a reference device is also required (e.g. a standard client such as a desktop PC or notebook, thin client or VoIP phone) - At least one user account is also required for some scenarios (e.g. Active Directory user with standard privileges)
+- At least one network connection (Ethernet) from which the network components to be tested are accessible - Power connection for a notebook and switch (socket strip) - Space for approx. two notebooks, a switch and documents - Quietest possible environment - Internet access for documentation and, if necessary, research - Depending on the test module, a reference device is also required (e.g. a standard client such as a desktop PC. notebook or a thin client) - At least one user account is also required for some scenarios (e.g. Active Directory user with standard privileges)